cjpais/updates.burrito.place/posts/wk.1-unwrapped.md

 # wk.1 unwrapped

-## Motivation

-The motivation for building initially came through working on [Tanaki](https://lingonberry.ai/tanaki), and a “brain” we were building for Dr. Tanaki Lingonberry.
-The interface into the brain was dead simple, send audio note to a server.
-The server processes the audio and we could ask questions to the brain using basic RAG.
-In building this it became clear that there were always more modules to add or processing to be done.
-Some of the requests

-- summarize in 1 sentence
-- summarize in 2 sentences
-- send a notification after summary generated
-- answer questions involving time
-- who has been mentioned

-All of this was doable, but it was clear doing each of these was often just adding another step or column to a database effectively.
-This was becoming very tedious.
-Not to mention I'd built many RAG applications already, and I wanted a more unified way of building them.

-Plus I wanted a brain for myself and my personal data.
-I wanted to start asking questions and introspecting into myself, as well as being able to build a website from my raw unstructured data.
-The motivation being better able to express myself more fully to more people without spamming them with nonsense and things they don't care about.
-Eventually I would like to put all of my data into this.

-For now I am calling this project `burrito`. (or keep it brain)

 ## Goal

-So looking at all of this the overall goal was to build a flexible data ingestion system.
+The overall goal was to build a flexible data ingestion system.
 One key premise for building this system was that I don’t know how the data should be retrieved in advance (upon a question being asked, or literally just querying the data).
 So we want to build a system that let’s us play with the processing of the data so it can be used in a wide variety of ways.
 To do this we will build a pipeline which takes in data of a `type` and processes it in whatever steps you want.

-**Requirements?**

 A concrete example is: